yashv6655/Amazon-Scraper/README.md

 ### Get Product Reports

 After running `scraper.py`, the program creates a file in the `reports` directory.
-Copy and paste the code into a JSON formatter online to get a better formatter.
-The first item is the cheapest item available.
+Copy and paste the code into an online JSON formatter for better readability.
+The first item in the file is the cheapest item available.